Roku: History

 According to The Verge in July 2024, a Roku OS update in June 2024 had "ruined" the Roku TV experience.
 This update added "motion smoothing", and was reportedly irreversible.
 This followed another identical issue reported in 2020 for Roku TVs made by TCL.

 In August 2024, a Wired review noted that ease of use was one of the main reasons to buy any Roku product.

 In February 2025, Roku said it reached more than 90 million streaming households.
 The Roku Channel reportedly reached households with nearly 145 million people.

+On June 15, 2026, it was announced that Fox Corporation had agreed to acquire Roku, Inc. for $22 billion.
+The combined company would become the third-largest player in U.S. television by share of viewing.

+On July 17, 2026, it was announced that Elizabeth Warren and other congressional Democrats are warning of antitrust implications in Fox Corp.'s proposed acquisition of Roku.
+In a letter addressed to the Associate Attorney General Stanley Woodward, it was stated that "Eliminating a significant competitor would reduce consumer choice for free streaming services and could give the combined entity market power to start charging for a previously free service."
+Also, the "merger between Fox and Roku may also give the combined Fox-Roku entity the incentive to preference and steer viewers to Fox content for the 100 million Roku households, disadvantaging Fox competitors and limiting consumer choice."

 Roku streaming players

 First generation

 The first Roku model, the Roku DVP N1000, was unveiled on May 20, 2008.
 It was developed in partnership with Netflix to serve as a standalone set-top box for its recently introduced "Watch Instantly" service.
 The goal was to produce a device with a small footprint that could be sold at low cost compared to larger digital video recorders and video game consoles.
 It features an NXP PNX8935 video decoder supporting both standard and high definition formats up to 720p; HDMI output; and automatic software updates, including the addition of new channels for other video services.

 Roku launched two new models in October 2009: the Roku SD (a simplified version of the DVP, with only analog AV outputs); and the Roku HD-XR, an updated version with 802.11n Wi-Fi and a USB port for future functionality.
 The Roku DVP was retroactively renamed the Roku HD.
 By then, Roku had added support for other services.
 The next month, they introduced the Channel Store, where users could download third-party apps for other content services (including the possibility of private services for specific uses).

 Netflix support was initially dependent on a PC, requiring users to add content to their "Instant Queue" from the service's web interface before it could be accessed via Roku.
 In May 2010, the channel was updated to allow users to search the Netflix library directly from the device.